apple/HomeKitADK/Documentation/PAL.md

                                     const uint8_t tag[CHACHA20_POLY1305_TAG_BYTES]);
 ```

-Note: *The implementation must support overlappong buffers (m and c).*
+Note: *The implementation must support overlapping buffers (m and c).*

 If HAVE_CUSTOM_SINGLE_SHOT_CHACHA20_POLY1305 is not set, we synthesize a single shot API from
 the streaming API above.
 Otherwise the backend must provide the following API.
 This is
-recommendef for BLE-only crypto backends. *The streaming API is needed by IP accessories only.*
+recommended for BLE-only crypto backends. *The streaming API is needed by IP accessories only.*

 ```
 void HAP_chacha20_poly1305_encrypt_aad(uint8_t tag[CHACHA20_POLY1305_TAG_BYTES],